superbenefit/state-template/agreements/membership/community_guidelines.md

 #### Mediation

 Describe the role or group which mediates disputes between members of the DAO here.
-This could be an internal role, or an external party such as [<mark style="color:yellow;">Gravity DAO</mark>](https://gravitydao.org/en/).
+This could be an internal role, or an external party such as [Gravity DAO](https://gravitydao.org/en/).

 ### Code of Conduct Violations